List of legends in the Quran: Solomon and the Valley of the Ants

+Both the Quran and the text Legends of the Jews feature the story of Solomon and the Valley of the Ants:

-It is necessary to note, however, that the Jewish text of Beth ha-Midrasch by Adolf Jellinek (simply referred to as "Jellinek") was written between 1853 and 1878, about 1200 years after the Quran.
-Of all the midrashim associated with Solomon, The Episode of the Ant is most directly influenced by the Islamic traditions.
-While the King’s connection to this small insect might derive from Tanakh (e.g. Proverbs 6:6), the stories told in this narrative seem predominantly, if not exclusively, to come from a Muslim context: Solomon’s dominion over demons, control of the wind, reliance upon Assaf ben Berachiyyah, and confederacy with the vulture are all well attested themes in the Quran and subsequent traditions, yet barely discoverable in a Jewish context.
+However, the Jewish text of the Beth ha-Midrash by Adolf Jellinek (simply referred to as "Jellinek") was written between 1853 and 1878, about 1,200 years after the Quran.
+Of all the midrashim associated with Solomon, the episode of the Ant is most directly influenced by the Islamic traditions.
+While the King's connection to this small insect might derive from the Tanakh (e.g. Proverbs 6:6), the stories told in this narrative seem predominantly, if not exclusively, to come from a Muslim context: Solomon's dominion over demons, control of the wind, reliance upon Asaph the Jew, and confederacy with the vulture are all well-attested themes in the Quran and subsequent traditions, yet barely discoverable in a Jewish context.
 However, these borrowings from Islamic culture ultimately are framed in a very Jewish fashion.

 Christian legends

 The Quran also contains many references to Apocryphal Christian legends.